The author is a guitarist and bassist with over 35 years of experience as a musician.

 Peavey for Extreme Metal

 The best guitar amp for metal should deliver crushing high-gain sounds with plenty of power to spare.
 But it should also have a unique tone and texture, one you can immediately notice live or in a recording.
 The Peavey 6505 is such a monster.
 In this review, we’ll take a look at what makes the 6505 the best metal amp in the world.

 Peavey is just one of many great guitar amp manufacturers out there, and each has built its own unique image and reputation.
-Marshall is well-known as being the best rock amp maker in the world.
+Marshall is well-known for being the best rock amp maker in the world.
 Fender amps are cherished by blues and country players.
 Randall has the market cornered for aggressive, solid-state sounds and Line 6 has carved its niche as the leader in modeling and digital effects.